Rufus Bess

-Rufus T. Bess, Jr. (born September 13, 1956 in Hartsville, South Carolina) is a former professional American football cornerback in the NFL for the Oakland Raiders, Buffalo Bills, and the Minnesota Vikings.
-He played college football at South Carolina State University.
+Rufus T. Bess Jr. (born September 13, 1956) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Oakland Raiders, Buffalo Bills, and Minnesota Vikings.
+He played college football for the South Carolina State Bulldogs.

 He worked at North Community High School in Minneapolis, Minnesota as a football coach, staff member and teacher.

 He now works at Robbinsdale Armstrong High School in Plymouth, Minnesota.